drbenmorgan/cmake-compile-features/README.md

 Study of CMake compile features

 # Requirements
-- CMake 3.2 or better
+- CMake 3.3 or better
   - Needed to support latest AppleClang, MSVC.
-  - Note that Intel support is lacking at the moment (see below)
+   - MSVC2015 needs 3.3 otherwise constexpr support is lacking
+   - Intel features included by project, not yet in CMake.
 - GNU, Clang, Xcode (AppleClang) or MSVC compilers
 - Suitable buildtool (ideally command line, so output/flags can be seen)